javascriptor1/faq-accordion-main/README.md

 Hello everyone 👋, I'm Mohammed and this is my solution to this nice challenge.

 This challenge was very easy to solve.
-FAQ is ver common component of lots of web pages and this challenge is very good to make you ready and gain required skills.
+FAQ is a very common component of lots of web pages and this challenge is very good to make you ready and gain the required skills.

 I will briefly talk about my current process of solving FEM challenges and I hope it will help and inspire other beginners (like me 😊).
 To make this process actionable so others can follow, I will list the steps I take to solve the challenge-